-An employee who is a member of an employer sponsored scheme must transfer his or her benefits relating to mandatory contributions using one of the above options once his or her employment ceases (section 145, MPFSO Regulations).
+An employee who is a member of an employer sponsored scheme must transfer their benefits relating to mandatory contributions using one of the above options once their employment ceases (section 145, MPFS Regulations).

-Under section 147 of the MPFSO Regulations, in the case of a casual employee whose contributions are held in an industry scheme, on cessation of employment the employee can elect to have those benefits relating to mandatory contributions transferred to any of the following:
+Under section 147 of the MPFS Regulations, in the case of a casual employee whose contributions are held in an industry scheme, on cessation of employment the employee can elect to have those benefits relating to mandatory contributions transferred to any of the following:

-- An account in a master trust scheme nominated by the employee. - An existing account of the employee in another industry scheme. - The contribution account in another industry scheme in which the new employer (if any) is participating.
+- An account in a master trust scheme nominated by the employee. - An existing account of the employee in another industry scheme.

+• The contribution account in another industry scheme in which the new employer (if any) is participating.

-An employee can choose to transfer the accrued benefits derived from the employee's portion of mandatory contributions attributable to current or former employment to any other master trust scheme or industry scheme once a year (sections 148A and 148B, MPFSO Regulations).
+An employee can choose to transfer the accrued benefits derived from the employee's portion of mandatory contributions attributable to current or former employment to any other master trust scheme or industry scheme once a calendar year unless the governing rules of the scheme allow the employee to transfer more than once in every calendar year (sections 148A and 148B, MPFS Regulations).